 About this breed

 The Golden Retriever was developed in the early 19th century as an ideal hunting companion, able to retrieve birds on both land and water in the marshy Scottish countryside.
-Their friendliness and intelligence makes the both a popular family pet and an excellent working dog, well suited for being a service dog, therapy dog or for search and rescue.
+Their friendliness and intelligence make them both a popular family pet and an excellent working dog for roles such as a service dog, therapy dog, or for search and rescue.

-The third most popular breed in the US, the American and Canadian Goldens are generally lankier and darker than their British counterparts.
-Their wavy, feathered topcoat is water resistant, their undercoat helps them with thermoregulation and both coats have a tendency for heavy seasonal shedding.
-Goldens need lots of exercise (especially when younger), and their love of play and water means their owners usually get a lot of exercise too!
+American and Canadian Goldens are generally lankier and darker than their British counterparts.
+Their wavy, feathered topcoat is water-resistant, their undercoat helps them with thermoregulation, and both coats have a tendency for heavy seasonal shedding.

 Explore some Embark dogs that share Golden Retriever ancestry.